Can You Use Jiu Jitsu in Wrestling? | Easily Explained

 jiu jitsu grappling in gi

-This doesn't mean Jiu Jitsu can harm your wrestling, it is simply something to keep in mind when training.
+This doesn't mean Jiu-Jitsu can harm your wrestling, it is simply something to keep in mind when training.

 Wrestlers Training Jiu Jitsu